-Semien 3 extra-base hits, surging A’s beat Twins 5-3
+Semien has 3 extra-base hits, surging A’s beat Twins 5-3

-MINNEAPOLIS (AP) — Marcus Semien led off the game with a home run and later tripled and homered as the Oakland Athletics kept rolling, topping the Minnesota Twins 5-3 on a sweltering Friday night.
+MINNEAPOLIS (AP) — Marcus Semien led off the game with a home run and later tripled and doubled as the Oakland Athletics kept rolling, topping the Minnesota Twins 5-3 on a sweltering Friday night.

 The temperature at first pitch was 94 degrees on a humid, muggy evening.
 It was tied for the second-hottest start in Target Field’s 10-year history, trailing only a 97-degree reading on July 16, 2012.